New. Serial number MB-001.

-Montana-harvested Engelmann Spruce top, with nice honey color bringing out the grain.
+Montana-harvested Sitka Spruce top, with nice honey color bringing out the grain.
 Myrtle back and sides with distinctive Sycamore binding showing on top, back, and sides.
 Maple neck with comfortably radiused Jatoba fingerboard.
 Corian side dot inlays.
-Jatoba bridge with matching rosette inlay, tailpiece cover, and stylized strap hook.
-Maple peghead overlay with carved maple art attached.
-The builder says the wood piece represents a stylized fiddle scroll, but we think it is also exciting to imagine it as a snake, which matches the intertwined Myrtle/Jatoba inlay in peghead.
+Jatoba bridge, tailpiece cover, and stylized strap hook.
+Maple peghead overlay.
+Intertwined Myrtle/Jatoba inlay in peghead.
 Nickel tuners with pearloid buttons.
 Maple pickguard is suspended over top by carbon fiber attachment.
 Blues Hardware tailpiece.

 This mandolin is new in the sense that YOU will be its first owner, however it was built a couple years ago and has traveled with the builder as a “demo” model to showcase the B-model mandolin.
 Therefore, it has a few very minor hard to find finish flaws from being shown.
 But the good news is… since this mandolin has had some time to open up and be played more, it has a more fully developed sound.
 The lows are deep and toothy.
 Overall, the mandolin is quite powerful, surely loud enough to project across a picking circle.
 There is a nice sound up higher as well, with good sustain.

 The builder, Tom Sheehy wants us to remind you just how sturdy and durable his instruments are.
 He builds for function, and beauty comes right along in the curves of natural woods and the shape of his innovations.
 The components were uniquely designed by Mr. Sheehy for structural soundness, tone quality, and ease of repair.
 (The neck comes off readily).